-The hot and cold water line low point drain valves are located on exterior of the coach for easier access.
-If you look under the trailer in front of your tires on the roadside you can see a galvanized "box" that is a few inches lower than the trailer frame.
-This "box" or pan supports the water tank.
-The line drain valves will be the two brass petcocks extending from the end of the pan.
-Open these low point drain valves to drain the water out of the hot and cold water lines.
+The hot and cold water line low point drain valves on all units except the 19 ft. model, are located on exterior of the coach for easier access.
+If you look under the trailer, you will see a "box" that is a few inches lower than the trailer frame.
+This "box" or pan supports a water tank.
+The line drain valves will be the two brass petcocks on the bottom of the pan.
+Open these low points drain valves to drain the water out of the hot and cold water lines.